 Barrus Shire 50 + 200A alternator upgrade charging Lithium.

 A 50mm freewheeling alternator pulley achieves 3.5:1 pulley ratio for excellent cooling.
 Power is set to 70 amps @800 rpm tickover rising to 180 amps @1200 rpm.
 Engine totally unstrained with no hint of the powerful charging rates.
-The Alpha Pro looks after the max alternator temp, set at a conservative 90 deg C.
+The Alpha Pro looks after the max alternator temp, set at a conservative 90 deg C. Integrated into the ATC signal from the VE.Bus BMS and results are a reliable and powerful charging system.

 150A alternator running on a V belt charging Lithium.